 From managing anxiety to keeping children engaged in activities, find helpful resources from the Center for Healthy Minds at UW-Madison: COVID-19 Well-Being Toolkit and Resources

-Call BEFORE you come into a healthcare facility.
+Call before you go to a healthcare facility.

-If you are experiencing symptoms of COVID-19 (fever, cough, shortness of breath) contact your healthcare provider via phone, MyChart or Care Anywhere for a video visit.
+If you are experiencing symptoms of COVID-19 contact your healthcare provider via phone, MyChart or Care Anywhere for a video visit.
 If you are NOT experiencing a medical emergency, do NOT go to a hospital Emergency Department solely to ask for a COVID-19 test.

 - Stay home and limit your contact with others.